robertmcc/100-lines-or-less-js/realtime-collaborative-mapping/README.md

 * Versioning and edit history - easily acheived and definitely nice to have.
 * Select, edit and delete individual graphics.
 * Auto URL shortening - nicer for sharing.
+* Add extent information to the URL for improved sharing.

 ## References